 Isa 1:2 Hear, O heavens!
 Listen, O earth!
 For the LORD has spoken: "I reared children and brought them up, but they have rebelled against me.

-Isa 1:3 The ox knows his master, the donkey his owner's manger, but Israel does not know, my people do not understand."
+Is a 1:3 The ox knows his master, the donkey his owner's manger, but Israel does not know, my people do not understand."

 Isa 1:4 Ah, sinful nation, a people loaded with guilt, a brood of evildoers, children given to corruption!
 They have forsaken the LORD; they have spurned the Holy One of Israel and turned their backs on him.

 Isa 1:5 Why should you be beaten anymore?
 Why do you persist in rebellion?
 Your whole head is injured, your whole heart afflicted.

-Isa 1:6 From the sole of your foot to the top of your head there is no soundness-- only wounds and welts and open sores, not cleansed or bandaged or soothed with oil.
+Is a 1:6 From the sole of your foot to the top of your head there is no soundness-- only wounds and welts and open sores, not cleansed or bandaged or soothed with oil.

-- 11. During Isaiah's lifetime several powerful enemies at one time or another were bent on Judah's destruction: the northern kingdom of Israel, was at different times ruled by Syria and Assyria. - 12.
-In addition, other neighbors such as the Philistines, the Moabites, and the Edomites harassed Israel from time to time. - 13.
-Isaiah is known to have been a court historian and personal prophet for Kings Uzziah and Hezekiah (2Ch 26:22; 32:32).
-During most of his tenure he was Israel's national prophet. - 2Ch 26:22 Now the rest of the acts of Uzziah, first and last, did Isaiah the prophet, the son of Amos, write. - 2Ch 32:32 Now the rest of the acts of Hezekiah, and his goodness, behold, they are written in the vision of Isaiah the prophet, the son of Amos, and in the book of the kings of Judah and Israel. - 14.
-The unity of the Book of Isaiah has been upheld by solid scholarship and numerous New Testament citations though it has been common for critics to speak of a "second Isaiah" who allegedly wrote in the period immediately before the end of the Babylonian Captivity. - 15.
-Like many prophetic books of the Bible the primary justification for alleging the book was written by more than one person is the accuracy of what Isaiah predicted.
+- 3. During Isaiah's lifetime several powerful enemies at one time or another were bent on Judah's destruction: the northern kingdom of Israel, ruled by Pekah; Syria, whose king was Rezin; and Assyria, under such warlike kings as Tiglath-pileser III, Sargon II, and Sennacherib.
+In addition, other neighbors such as the Philistines, the Moabites, and the Edomites harassed the tiny kingdom from time to time. - 4.
+Egypt was only a "broken reed" and no help to Israel against the Assyrians; Babylon, with whom Hezekiah made an alliance, also proved of no value against Judah's many enemies. - 5.
+The Book of Isaiah gives only scant information about Isaiah's literary activity. - 6.
+The divine exhortation to seek and read from the book of the Lord (Isa 34:16) implies that the entire prophecy regarding Edom has been recorded so that in the day of its fulfillment the reader may check every detail with the Scripture.

+Is a 34:16 Look in the scroll of the LORD and read: None of these will be missing, not one will lack her mate.
+For it is his mouth that has given the order, and his Spirit will gather them together.

+7. Isaiah is known to have been a court historian and personal prophet for Kings Uzziah and Hezekiah (2Ch 26:22; 32:32).
+During most of his tenure he was Israel's national prophet.

+2Ch 26:22 Now the rest of the acts of Uzziah, first and last, did Isaiah the prophet, the son of Amoz, write.

+2Ch 32:32 Now the rest of the acts of Hezekiah, and his goodness, behold, they are written in the vision of Isaiah the prophet, the son of Amoz, and in the book of the kings of Judah and Israel.